Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Results

 \subsection{Avalanche properties}

-In addition to the branching parameter measurement, we also take a look at some dynamical properties of the evolved networks to further verify their criticality.
-As stated in the introduction section, we are especially interested in eventually resulting activity avalanches on the networks.
-Figure~\ref{fig:01-avalanche-sizes-scaling} shows the distributions of avalanche characterics like size and duration, as well as indications that the resulting avalanches on the evolved networks show universal properties across scales.
-(A): Avalanche size $S$ shows a power-law scaling \mbox{$f_{cml}(S) \sim S^{-\tau_{cml}}$} almost up to network size with an exponent \mbox{$\tau_{cml} = 0.5 \pm 0.1$} in the cumulative distribution, corresponding to a probability density exponent of \mbox{$\tau = 1.5 \pm 0.1$}.
-(B): Similarly, avalanche durations $T$ are power-law distributed as well up to a duration of approximately $70$ time steps, according to \mbox{$f_{cml}(T) \sim T^{-\alpha_{cml}}$} with an exponent of \mbox{$\alpha_{cml} = 0.9 \pm 0.1$}, i.e.\ \mbox{$\alpha = 1.9 \pm 0.1$}.
-As discussed above, plain power-law distributions can originate from several mechanisms and must not seen as clear evidence of criticality.
+In addition to the branching parameter measurement, let us now take a look at some dynamical properties of the evolved networks to further characterize their criticality.
+Figure~\ref{fig:01-avalanche-sizes-scaling} shows the distributions of avalanche size and duration, as well as further scaling properties.
+(A): The avalanche size $S$ exhibits a power-law scaling \mbox{$f_{cml}(S) \sim S^{-\tau_{cml}}$} almost up to network size with an exponent \mbox{$\tau_{cml} = 0.5 \pm 0.05$} in the cumulative distribution, corresponding to a probability density exponent of \mbox{$\tau = 1.5 \pm 0.05$}.
+(B): Similarly, avalanche durations $T$ are power-law distributed as well up to a duration of approximately $70$ time steps, according to \mbox{$f_{cml}(T) \sim T^{-\alpha_{cml}}$} with an exponent of \mbox{$\alpha_{cml} = 0.9 \pm 0.05$}, i.e.\ \mbox{$\alpha = 1.9 \pm 0.05$}.
+As discussed above, plain power-law distributions can originate from several mechanisms and cannot be considered alone as clear evidence of criticality.
 To obtain a third exponent, we have also measured the average avalanche sizes $\langle S \rangle(T)$ as a function of avalanche duration $T$.
 It becomes clear from (C) that for durations of approximately $70$ time steps and more, the avalanches begin to span most of the system size, which explains the cutoff position in the avalanche duration scaling (B).
-Up to that point, we find a power-law scaling \mbox{$\langle S \rangle (T) \sim T^{1/ \sigma \nu z}$} with an exponent of \mbox{$\frac{1}{\sigma \nu z} = 1.8 \pm 0.1$}.
-These exponents are both in line with experimental results \cite{Friedman:2012} and fulfill the exponent relation \mbox{$\frac{\alpha_{cml}}{\tau_{cml}}= \frac{\alpha -1}{\tau -1} = \frac{1}{\sigma \nu z}$} predicted for a critical system \cite{Sethna:2001}.
-(D): Finally, we find that avalanche profiles (i.e. average scaled size as a function of scaled avalanche duration) of avalanches of different durations $T$ approximately collapse onto a universal shape.
-In other words, avalanches are self-similar across different scales, meaning e.g.\ each small avalanche could be part of or could possibly trigger larger avalanches.
+Up to that point, we find a power-law scaling \mbox{$\langle S \rangle (T) \sim T^{1/ \sigma \nu z}$} with an exponent of \mbox{$\frac{1}{\sigma \nu z} = 1.8 \pm 0.05$}.
+These exponents are both in line with experimental results \cite{Friedman:2012} and fulfill the exponent relation \mbox{$\frac{\alpha_{cml}}{\tau_{cml}}= \frac{\alpha -1}{\tau -1} = \frac{1}{\sigma \nu z}$} as predicted for a critical system by the scaling theory of non-equilibrium critical phenomena \cite{Sethna:2001}.
+(D): Finally, we find that avalanche profiles (i.e. average scaled size as a function of scaled avalanche duration) of avalanches of different durations $T$ approximately collapse onto a universal shape, another feature of criticality also seen in the neural experiments \cite{Friedman:2012}.